microsoft/promptflow/docs/how-to-guides/deploy-a-flow/deploy-using-docker.md

   - ...
 - Dockerfile: the dockerfile to build the image
 - start.sh: the script used in `CMD` of `Dockerfile` to start the service
-- deploy.sh & deploy.ps1: the script to deploy the docker image to Azure App Service
 - settings.json: a json file to store the settings of the docker image
-- README.md: the readme file to describe how to use the dockerfile
+- README.md: Simple introduction of the files

 ## Deploy with Docker
 ### Build Docker image